-Yes, there are around 40 countries missing from the Good Country Index (including Taiwan, Cuba, Bhutan, Turkmenistan, Tajikistan, Ethiopia, Eritrea and several other beautiful, ancient, much-loved and highly respectable nations).
+Yes, there are nearly 40 countries missing in the Good Country Index (including Taiwan, Cuba, Bhutan, Turkmenistan, Equatorial Guinea, South Sudan and all kinds of other beautiful, much-loved and highly respectable nations).

 There is only ever one reason for this: because we don't have enough data to give them a reliable ranking.
 And if the United Nations and the other organisations don't collect or don't publish the data, there's nothing we can do about it except wait until they do.